How to Make the Most of Your Commute: (Especially If You’re an Auxiliar in Spain)

 You made it; this day is intentionally softer.
 Do whatever feels easy:

-• Music only (make a commute playlist that feels like a film scene)
+• Music only (make a commute playlist that gives main character energy)

 • Mindless scrolling without guilt